Bureau of Waterways Engineering and Wetlands

-The Bureau of Waterways Engineering and Wetlands (BWEW) contains four main programs: Dam Safety, Water Obstructions and Encroachments, Erosion and Sedimentation Control/Stormwater Management and Flood Protection.
-The mission of these programs is to provide for the comprehensive regulation and supervision of dams, reservoirs, and water obstructions and encroachments in order to protect the health, safety, welfare and property of the people, and to protect and maintain the natural resources of Pennsylvania.
+This bureau’s mission is to provide for the comprehensive regulation, permitting and supervision of dams, reservoirs, and water obstructions and encroachments in order to protect the health, safety, welfare and property of the people, and to protect and maintain the natural resources of Pennsylvania.
+The Bureau of Waterways Engineering and Wetlands (BWEW) contains three program areas (Water Obstruction and Encroachment, Dam Safety and Flood Protection) under four divisions (Dam Safety, Project Development, Project Inspection and Wetlands Encroachment & Training).

-The Dam Safety Program oversees the regulation of approximately 3,400 dams and reservoirs throughout Pennsylvania in order to protect the health, safety and welfare of people and property downstream of dams.
+This division oversees the regulation of approximately 3,400 dams and reservoirs throughout Pennsylvania in order to protect the health, safety and welfare of people and property downstream of dams.
+Another priority of the Division is the protection and consideration towards Pennsylvania’s environmental health.
 The goal is to assure proper planning, design, construction, maintenance, operation, monitoring and supervision of dams and reservoirs.

 PA Department of Environmental Protection